 Green Beans with Hazelnuts and Lemon Zest -an easy, delicious, vegan, gluten-free side dish that can be made in 15 minutes flat! | www.feastingathome.com #greenbeans #vegansides #greenbeanrecipes #vegansidedishes

-This recipe for Green Beans with Hazelnuts and Lemon Zest (and optional truffle oil) is hands-down my favorite way to prepare green beans, not only for their amazingly delicious flavor but because they are quick and easy.
-We’ve made this so many times in our catering business with rave reviews.
+This recipe for Green Beans with Hazelnuts and Lemon Zest (and optional truffle oil) is one of my favorite ways to prepare green beans-not only because they're incredibly delicious, but because they're quick and easy to make.
+We've made this green bean recipe many times in our catering business with rave reviews.

 Truffled Green beans with Hazelnuts, Shallots and Lemon Zest - a quick, delicious and elegant side dish, perfect for the holidays. | www.feastingathome.com